VaibhavSys/vaibhav-studio-old/content/posts/find-information-abouts-books-easily/index.md

 ## About

+Instaplot is a web application to find information about books by the click of a button.
 It uses Google Books API to fetch information about books.
 [NuxtJS](https://nuxtjs.org/ "NuxtJS") framework along with [Element UI](https://element.eleme.io/) for the UI Framework.
-Instaplot is an opensource project, check the link below for the source.
+Instaplot is an open-source project, check the link below for the source.

 Links